“I’m sorry, Mom. I love you.”

 “Chandler and the rest of the crew can be here in minutes to help clean up.
 Your call.”

-GM: “Never did.
-Your mother taught me how to fake it.”
+GM: “No. Your mother taught me how to fake it if one of you tasted me.”

 GM: The eight-fingered man bends to receive it.